There is a missing state in the HTTP/2 spec. Lets look at the closed state carefully:

 The actual closed state does not allow this.
 So, while this paragraph is in the closed state, it implies a hidden almost-closed state.
 This new state is the same as the half-closed (local) state for receiving, and the same as the closed state for sending.

-Another small difference: sending an RST in half-closed (local) state transitions to this almost-closed state.
-Sending an RST in reserved remote state transitions to the closed state.
+Sending an RST in half-closed (local) state transitions to this almost-closed state.

 A stream in closed state must not keep a stream resource around, while one that is in this almost-closed state must, and it must count as an active stream, until the peer has received the RST frame.
 Otherwise, we would be open to a resource exhaustion attack.
 We can make sure they received the RST by sending a PING after, and waiting for the response.